LungeloZikalala/LungeloZikalala/README.md

 - 👋 Hi, I’m @ZikalalaAL
-- 👀 I’m interested in Data Analytics, Software engineering, and Big Data managment.
+- 👀 I’m interested in Data Analytics, Software engineering, Software Development, and Big Data managment.
+- A candidate in Bsc Honors Computer Sciences.
-- - 🌱 I’m currently learning  Bsc applied mathematics and computer sciences as a student in University of Zululand
+-  🌱University of Zululand(UNIZULU) ALUMNI in Bsc applied mathematics and computer sciences as a student in University of Zululand
 - 💞️ I’m looking to collaborate on framework practical on software related feild of study.Most importantly advancing my progeamming skills
 - 📫 How to reach me: contact number - 0624791034, EMAIL:zikalalaasande75@gmail.com

 <!---
 LungeloZikalala/LungeloZikalala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.